 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates MLVF, TCFC, CBIO, MAXR

-Catalyst Biosciences, Inc. (NASDAQ: CBIO)’s merger with GNI Group Ltd. If you are a Catalyst shareholder, click here to learn more about your rights and options.
+Catalyst Biosciences, Inc. CBIO's merger with GNI Group Ltd. If you are a Catalyst shareholder, click here to learn more about your rights and options.

-Maxar Technologies Inc. (NYSE: MAXR)’s sale to Advent International for $53.00 per share in cash.
+Maxar Technologies Inc. MAXR's sale to Advent International for $53.00 per share in cash.
 If you are a Maxar shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.